Introduction of Gao Liang Jiang:Lesser Galangal Rhizome or Rhizoma Alpiniae Officinarum.

 Brief introduction: The herb Rhizoma Alpiniae Officinarum is the dried rhizome of Alpinia officinarum Hance(family Zingiberaceae), used to warm the stomach for relieving gastralgia and vomiting due to cold.
 The herb is commonly known as Rhizoma Alpiniae Officinarum, Lesser Galangal Rhizome, Gāo Liánɡ Jiānɡ.

-Botanical source: Official herbal classics and other famous herbal classics defined the herb Rhizoma Alpiniae Officinarum(Lesser Galangal Rhizome) as the dried rhizome of (1).
+Botanical source: Herbal classic book defined the herb Rhizoma Alpiniae Officinarum(Lesser Galangal Rhizome) as the dried rhizome of (1).
 Alpinia officinarum Hance.
 It is a plant of the Alpinia Genus, the Zingiberaceae(ginger family) family, Zingiberales order.
 This commonly used species is introduced as:

 (1).Alpinia officinarum Hance.